-WHEREAS, on, 20, a hazardous materials emergency condition was declared at thechemical plant, operated by theChemical company in the local county, causing a potentially hazardous chemical release into the atmosphere, and ∶al WHEREAS , certain additional specialized equipment, personnel and resources are required, and WHEREAS, theChemical Company has exerted every effort to correct the emergency condition, and WHEREAS , local governments in the affected counties and municipalities have exerted every effort to assist the affected citizens, and t WHEREAS , the County Commission has declared a local state of emergency and has requested assistance from the state.
-NOW, THEREFORE, I,, as Governor of the State of Florida, by virtue the authority vested in me by Article IV, Section 1(A), Florida Constitution (1968), Section 252.31 et seq., Florida Statutes (1974), Section 250.06, Florida Statutes (1973), and all applicable law, do hereby declare the existence of a disaster emergency and promulgate the following Executive Order effective immediately: : of That a state of emergency exists within the local county due to the potentially hazardous effects of a chemical release from theChemical Plant.
-That the State Comprehensive Emergency Management Plan is hereby activated and to Department of Community Affairs shall be responsible for emergency management ar is hereby empowered to take all action under the plan necessary to protect the health welfare, and safety of the people and property in the vicinity of the chemical release. nd That the Chairperson of the Board of County Commissioners of the local county or the Chairperson's designee shall act as coordinator of the local emergency management effort within the County. ž
+WHEREAS, on \\\\\, 20\\\, a hazardous materials emergency condition was declared at the \\\\\\chemical plant, operated by the \\\\\Chemical Company in the local county, causing a potentially hazardous chemical release into the atmosphere, and

+WHEREAS, certain additional specialized equipment, personnel and resources are required, and

+WHEREAS, the \\\\\Chemical Company has exerted every effort to correct the emergency condition, and

+WHEREAS, local governments in the affected counties and municipalities have exerted every effort to assist the affected citizens, and

+WHEREAS, the County Commission has declared a local state of emergency and has requested assistance from the state.

+NOW, THEREFORE, I, \\\\\\\, as Governor of the State of Florida, by virtue of the authority vested in me by Article IV, Section 1(A), Florida Constitution (1968), Section 252.31 et seq., Florida Statutes (1974), Section 250.06, Florida Statutes (1973), and all applicable law, do hereby declare the existence of a disaster emergency and promulgate the following Executive Order effective immediately:

+- 1. That a state of emergency exists within the local county due to the potentially hazardous effects of a chemical release from the \\\\\Chemical Plant. - 2.
+That the State Comprehensive Emergency Management Plan is hereby activated and the Department of Community Affairs shall be responsible for emergency management and is hereby empowered to take all action under the plan necessary to protect the health, welfare, and safety of the people and property in the vicinity of the chemical release. - 3.
+That the Chairperson of the Board of County Commissioners of the local county or the Chairperson's designee shall act as coordinator of the local emergency management effort within the County.